 What’s the best gift you could give you child or those you love around you?
 Good habits – especially good eating habits.
 Society sets a pretty bad example when it comes to food – we want everything to have HUGE flavor and we want it fast and cheap – no wonder we’re in such bad shape!

 You have a great deal more influence than you think!
 Start by walking the walk and setting a good example – bring home more fresh produce, lean meats, fish and whole grains and less processed foods, chips and sugary drinks.
 These are the foods the kids need to see you eating all day long.
 Save those high calorie, low nutrition foods for occasional treats.
+Look for online recipes such as the ones from thors fork that can be your cooking guide everyday!

 Next, start cooking most of your meals at home and with your kids.
 You may have to assign this as a daily chore, and it’s going to take a little time and planning, but the benefits far outweigh the effort!
 In a few minutes a day you’ll be teaching them: how to cook, to be self-reliant, responsibility and work ethics, to understand what real foods are, as well as healthy eating habits – all while improving their health, happiness and life-span.